gshutchings/Game-of-Life/README.md

 This project makes use of what is probably Python's least used feature--sets--in order to expand the game into an infinite scope.

 ## Instructions
-To run this, you need pygame and Python 3
+To run this, you need Python3 and pygame

-To run, just run
+To run, just input

+`python3 src/main.py`, followed by the rule (for example, 'conway', 'highlife', or 'B45/S35')

+For example:

-`python3 src/main.py`
+`python3 src/main.py highlife`